mariobris/blog/content/articles/crossplane/crossplane-part-2.md

 kubectl apply -f provider-aws.yaml
 ```

 The <a href="https://github.com/mariobris/crossplane-demo/blob/main/provider-aws.yaml" target="_blank" rel="noopener noreferrer" style="color:blue;">provider-aws.yaml</a> file defines the AWS family providers needed for this demo.
-It includes separate providers for S3, EC2, and IAM.
+It includes separate providers for S3 and EC2.
 Each provider manages only its specific AWS service, which helps keep things simple and focused.

 Check installed API resources: